xingheliufang/deepseek-go/README.md

 	request := &deepseek.ChatCompletionRequest{
 		Model: deepseek.DeepSeekChat,
 		Messages: []deepseek.ChatCompletionMessage{
-			{Role: deepseek.ChatMessageRoleSystem, Content: "Answer every question using slang."}, {Role: deepseek.ChatMessageRoleUser, Content: "Which is the tallest mountain in the world?"}, },
+			{Role: constants.ChatMessageRoleSystem, Content: "Answer every question using slang."}, {Role: constants.ChatMessageRoleUser, Content: "Which is the tallest mountain in the world?"}, },
 	}